Christmas Island – Fact sheet 157

 Records relating to Christmas Island held in Perth

-The National Archives office in Perth holds a range of records about the administration of the island, especially for the period 1958.
+The National Archives office in Perth holds a range of records about the administration of the island, especially for the period after 1958.
 Selected series are listed in the table below.